xyphllipyx/ChameleonMini/README.md

 #### 3. Bootloader/DFU firmware upgrade methods:

    1. With the chameleon in the `OFF` state, press and hold the yellow button near the USB while inserting it into the USB port.
 The chameleon will enter the `DFU firmware upgrade` mode.
-   2. Usee your favorite terminal application to connect to it.
+   2. Use your favorite terminal application to connect to it.
 Type `upgrade` and hit `Enter`.
    3. Further information from the original: [Here](/../../../../emsec/ChameleonMini/blob/master/Doc/DoxygenPages/GettingStarted.txt)

 #### 4. Schematics for ChameleonMini: